ttak0422/WebARonARCore/README.md

 * GIT
 * Python

-We recommend you follow the following steps.
+We recommend the following steps:

 1. Open a terminal window
 2. Install depot_tools.
 You can follow this [tutorial](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up) or simply follow these 2 steps: